nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 ### Gateways

-Gateways are applications that connect to Sofie Core and and exchanges data; such as rundown-data from an NRCS or the [Timeline ](../dictionary#timeline)for play-out.
+Gateways are applications that connect to Sofie Core and and exchanges data; such as rundown-data from an NRCS or the [Timeline ](../dictionary#timeline)for playout.

 An examples of a gateways is the [Spreadsheet Gateway](https://github.com/SuperFlyTV/spreadsheet-gateway).
 All gateways use the [Core-integration library](https://github.com/nrkno/sofie-core/tree/master/packages/server-core-integration) to communicate with Core.